There are 23 different English Cocker Spaniel colors.

-Lund, et al. “Reported behaviour problems in pet dogs in Denmark: age distribution and influence of breed and gender.”
+Lund, et al. “Reported behavior problems in pet dogs in Denmark: age distribution and influence of breed and gender.”
 Preventative Veterinary Medicine, 1996.

-Pérez-Guisado, et al. “Heritability of Dominant–aggressive Behaviour in English Cocker Spaniels.”
-Applied Animal Behaviour Science, 2006.
+Pérez-Guisado, et al. “Heritability of Dominant–aggressive Behavior in English Cocker Spaniels.”
+Applied Animal Behavior Science, 2006.

 Podberscek & Serpell.
-“Aggressive Behaviour in English Cocker Spaniels and the Personality of Their Owners.”
+“Aggressive Behavior in English Cocker Spaniels and the Personality of Their Owners.”
 The Veterinary Record, 1997.

 “The English Cocker Spaniel: preliminary findings on aggressive behavior.”
-Applied Animal Behaviour Science, 1996.
+Applied Animal Behavior Science, 1996.